RTIInternational/metaxcan-pipeline/README.md

         1. GWAS Input files
         2. PredictDB tissue model files
         3. pvalue filter thresholds
-3. Run the workflow using WDL
+3. Run the workflow using WDL either on your local machine or through Cromwell Server
 4. Monitor the job until it completes

 ## Authors